fledware/FledDefs/README.md

 * fix extends for scene and world definitions
 * figure out better way for number serializations
 * let load-list get deps from maven by package-info
+* add why to say an annotated thing needs to be processed

 ### Package Loading